ptec-hjg/kivitendo-docker/README.md

 # Introduction

-This Dockerfile and his accompanying files are used to build a docker image providing the popular ERP [kivitendo](http://www.kivitendo.de).
+This Dockerfile and its accompanying files are used to build a docker image providing the popular ERP [kivitendo](http://www.kivitendo.de).

 The image is based on debian (currently buster:slim) and will include Apache2 and all the necessary packages